 Run for Gold Metric Marathon pres. by HPDM

 Congratulations to all finishers of the 2nd annual Run for Gold Metric Marathon.
 We hope to have you back on Aug.
 10, 2014.
+If you would like to be considered to be next year’s race director, please email [email protected].

 * Event Facebook page * PHDC Facebook page